Juliatduffy/Climbing-Team-Website/README.md

 ### Popups

 - Optional popup feature on the home page to display important information.
-- Popups are centered, styled with custom CSS, and optionally dismissable.
+- Popups are optionally dismissible and may link to other pages when clicked.

 ### Error Handling